 - Access to the state park can be found off of Route 9W and the Palisades Parkway.

-- Although the state park is free to explore, there is a parking fee charged (see below)
+- Although the state park is free to explore, there is a parking fee charged (see above for timetable)

 - For your convenience, the website offers several PDF maps for you to download prior to your visit.